 THIRD PARTY BENEFIT BOOK CHARGE

-Students who receive funds for books and supplies from outside agencies such as the Department of Rehabilitation Services (DORS), Veterans Administration, or other Third Party agencies must submit a Billing Notification from the agency to Student Financial Services in order to receive a Third Party Book Charge for the Fall 2015 semester.
-Third Party Book charges expire on Wednesday, September 23, 2015.
+Students who receive funds for books and supplies from outside agencies such as the Department of Rehabilitation Services (DORS), Veterans Administration, or other Third Party agencies must submit a Billing Notification from the agency to Student Financial Services in order to receive a Third Party Book Charge for the Spring 2016 semester.
+Third Party Book charges expire on Wednesday, February 10, 2016.

 Student Financial Service